icgc-argo/argo-docs/docs/submitting-clinical-data.md

 id: submitting-clinical-data
 title: Submitting Clinical Data
 ---
 This guide will describe how to submit clinical data to the ARGO Data Platform.
-Clinical data consists of all supporting data about your program's donors and their health data.
+Clinical data consists of all supporting data about your program's donors, including their health data.

 > Note: Before you can submit clinical data, your data must be assigned ARGO IDs through the sample registration process.
 See [Registering Samples](registering-samples) for instructions on how to register samples.